 Red Thread is conceived as a possibility for starting a long-term communication and establishing new international platforms for artists and cultural workers from the regions considered to be part of supposedly shrinking but still corporeally very real geographical margins.
 Even if today one feels that there is no region excluded from the international art circuit, there still remains the issue of control, the unresolved and continuing play of inclusion and exclusion.
 In that respect, focusing primarily on regions of the Balkans, the Middle East, the Caucasus and North Africa, the project is conceived as an active site for rethinking the questions of production, definition, and presentation of the artwork and the artists’ identity in the globalized (art)world.
 It will explore the rules of conduct established in the Western art system, and question how the circulation and reception of information is regulated and how we can (and can we really) challenge it.

 All texts published in the Red Thread e-journal will be available in English and Turkish, as well as in the original language in which they were written.
 In addition to new contributions, each issue of the e-journal will contain a number of already existing texts from the region that were previously available only in their original language and thus inaccessible for a wider international audience.

-Red Thread is initiated by WHW (what, how and for whom) and Osman Kavala
+Red Thread is initiated by WHW (what, how and for whom) and Osman Kavala in 2009.

 Meltem Ahıska, Ruben Arevshatyan, Erden Kosova, Vladimir Jerić Vlidi, Jelena Vesić, Georg Schöllhammer, Zeyno Pekünlü, Banu Karaca, Balca Ergener